At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Tail asymptotics for recurrence times of positive and null recurrent Markov chains

-In its turn, in order to prove the last lemma we need a couple of preliminary results.
-In Lemma \ref{l:est.for.return} we have already constructed a function of a transient Markov chain which is a bounded supermartingale.
-It turns out that for the Markov chain $\widehat X_n$ which is specially constructed possesses a similar result is valid under weaker conditions on the left tail distribution.
+In order to prove the upper bound \eqref{rec.time:tau.upper} for the tail of $\tau_{\widehat x}$ we need a couple of preliminary results.
+In Theorem \ref{l:est.for.return} we have already constructed a function of a transient Markov chain which is a bounded supermartingale.
+It turns out that for the Markov chain $\{\widehat X_n\}$ which is specially constructed a similar result is valid under weaker conditions on the left tail distribution.
+Recall the definition of the function $U_p$ in \eqref{R.U.p.once.more}.

 \begin{lemma} For any $\varepsilon\in(0,1)$ and $a>1/\varepsilon$, there exists an $x_*>\widehat x$ such that

 is a positive supermartingale. \end{lemma}